What is AI Systems Penetration Testing?

 What does EU AI Act Article 15 require?

 High-risk AI systems under Annex III of the EU AI Act must meet cybersecurity requirements.
-The compliance deadline is 2 August 2026.
+The Digital Omnibus agreement of 7 May 2026 moved the compliance deadline from 2 August 2026 to 2 December 2027 (stand-alone Annex III) and 2 August 2028 (Annex I, embedded in regulated products).
 A structured AI pentest is the most direct path to documented Article 15 compliance.

 What is a high-risk AI system?